Edward Rochester: Characteristics

 Rochester is depicted as aloof, intelligent, proud and sardonic.
 A Romantic figure, he is passionate and impetuous, but tormented beneath his brusque manner.

 Aged in his mid to late thirties, Rochester is described as being of average height and an athletic build, "broad-chested and thin-flanked, though neither tall nor graceful."
 His face is described as not beautiful, but "harsh featured and melancholy looking".
 He is described as having black hair, a "decisive nose", a "colourless, olive face, square, massive brow, broad and jetty eyebrows, deep eyes, strong features," and a "firm, grim mouth".
 In the novel, Jane often compares him to a wild bird, such as an eagle, falcon and cormorant.
 During the fire at Thornfield he loses a hand, one eye and his sight, which is only partially returned after he marries Jane.

-Rochester is described to have a fine singing voice — "a mellow, powerful bass" — and acting skills which he displays during entertaintments for his guests.
+Rochester is described to have a fine singing voice — "a mellow, powerful bass" — and acting skills which he displays during entertainments for his guests.
 He is adept at disguise and deception; while his guests are staying, Rochester disguises himself as a fortune-teller gypsy woman in order to spend time alone with Jane and interrogate her about how she feels about her employer.